Pinguicula: Botanical history

-The first mention of butterworts in botanical literature is an entry entitled Zitroch chrawt oder schmalz chrawt ("lard herb") by Vitus Auslasser in his 1479 work on medicinal herbs entitled Macer de Herbarium.
+The first mention of butterworts in botanical literature is an entry entitled Zitroch chrawt oder schmalz chrawt ("lard herb") by Vitus Auslasser in his 1479 work on medicinal herbs entitled Macer de viribus Herbarum.
 The name Zittrochkraut is still used for butterworts in Tirol, Austria.

 In 1583, Clusius already distinguished between two forms in his Historia stirpium rariorum per Pannoniam, Austriam: a blue-flowered form (P. vulgaris) and a white-flowered form (Pinguicula alpina).
 Linnaeus added P. villosa and P. lusitanica when he published his Species Plantarum in 1753.
 The number of known species rose sharply with the exploration of the new continents in the 19th century; by 1844, 32 species were known.

 It was only in the late 19th century that the carnivory of this genus began to be studied in detail.
 In a letter to Asa Gray dated June 3, 1874, Charles Darwin mentioned his early observations of the butterwort's digestive process and insectivorous nature.
 Darwin studied these plants extensively.
 S. J. Casper's large 1966 monograph of the genus included 46 species, a number which has almost doubled since then.
 Many exciting discoveries have been made in recent years, especially in Mexico.
 Another important development in the history of butterworts is the formation of the International Pinguicula Study Group, an organization dedicated to furthering the knowledge of this genus and promoting its popularity in cultivation, in the 1990s.